 Electronic signatures have been around for over two decades.
 The technology works.
-The legal frameworks exist.
-Yet many small businesses are actively looking for alternatives to the tools they adopted years ago.
-What changed?
+The legal frameworks are in place.
+So why are so many businesses actively shopping for alternatives to the tools they adopted years ago?
+Something changed.

 The pattern repeats

 Software markets tend to follow a predictable arc.
-A category emerges to solve a real problem.
-Early players grow dominant.
-Those players expand their features to chase larger customers.
+A category pops up to solve a real problem.
+Early players get dominant.
+They expand features to chase bigger customers.
 Pricing gets complicated.
-Smaller customers find themselves paying for capabilities they never use.
+Smaller customers end up paying for capabilities they never use.

 E-signature software is no exception.
-Platforms that started as simple signing tools now offer workflow automation, contract analytics, AI-powered review, and enterprise administration.
-These features matter to large organisations.
-For a five-person consultancy or a solo accountant, they are overhead.
-See our DocuSign vs NomaSign comparison for a practical example of this divide.
+Platforms that started as simple signing tools now ship with workflow automation, contract analytics, AI-powered review, and enterprise administration.
+Those features matter to large organisations.
+For a five-person consultancy or a solo accountant, they're overhead.
+Our DocuSign vs NomaSign comparison walks through a practical example of this divide.

 What prompts the switch

 Switching business software is rarely spontaneous.
 It takes friction.
-Based on conversations with businesses that have made the move, a few patterns emerge:
+Based on conversations with businesses that have made the move, a few patterns come up over and over:

 The renewal moment

-Annual renewal is when many businesses reconsider their stack.
-The invoice arrives, often higher than the previous year, and someone asks whether the tool is earning its cost.
-If the answer is hesitation, the search begins.
+Annual renewal is when a lot of businesses reconsider their stack.
+The invoice lands, often higher than last year's, and someone asks whether the tool is earning its cost.
+If the answer is hesitation, the search starts.

 Feature creep frustration

-When a simple task requires navigating through screens designed for enterprise workflows, people notice.
-The interface that felt intuitive years ago has accumulated options, menus, and settings that slow down routine work.
+When a simple task forces you through screens built for enterprise workflows, people notice.
+The interface that felt intuitive years back has piled on options, menus, and settings that slow down routine work.

 Support experience

 Businesses expect responsive support when something goes wrong.
-When support tickets disappear into queues, when chatbots loop endlessly, when phone numbers are hidden behind account tiers, trust erodes.
+When tickets vanish into queues, chatbots loop endlessly, and phone numbers sit hidden behind account tiers, trust erodes.
 A bad support experience during a time-sensitive deal can be the final straw.

 Billing surprises

-Usage-based billing sounds fair until you hit a limit you did not know existed.
-Some platforms count every sending action, including corrections and resends.
-What looked like a reasonable monthly cost becomes unpredictable.
-We break down these issues in detail in the hidden costs of e-signature software.
+Usage-based billing sounds fair until you hit a limit you didn't know existed.
+Some platforms count every sending action, corrections and resends included.
+What looked like a reasonable monthly cost turns into something unpredictable.
+We dig into these in the hidden costs of e-signature software.

 What businesses actually need

-When small businesses evaluate e-signature software, the requirements list is usually short:
+When businesses evaluate e-signature software, the requirements list is usually short:

 Most businesses do not need conditional routing, parallel signing workflows, or embedded signing experiences.
 They need the equivalent of handing someone a document and a pen, but remotely.